Skip to Main Content

 In Ultra, you can get to a course's Gradebook by selecting the relevant tab in the top navigation list, or you can find everything you need to grade by using your "base navigation" page under "grades".

 Once you are ready to grade, Blackboard has several views within the gradebook.
-The first time you use the gradebook, it will be in list view.
-From here, you can choose to view the gradebook by gradable items or student.
+You can choose to view the gradebook by an voerview, gradable items, grades, or student.

 • Items with missing submissions past the due date display in red.